Desborough Lease Extension - Free Consultation

 An extended lease is almost the same value as a freehold

-Mortgage lenders may decide not to grant a mortgage with a short lease
+Mortgage lenders may not loan monies with a short lease

 Lender Requirement

-Bank of Scotland Minimum 70 years from the date of the mortgage.
+Birmingham Midshires Minimum 70 years from the date of the mortgage.

 Halifax Minimum 70 years from the date of the mortgage.

-The lawyers that we work with handle Desborough lease extensions and help protect your position.
+The lawyers that we work with undertake Desborough lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
-The lawyer we work with provide it.
+The conveyancer we work with provide it.

-Desborough Lease Extension Example Cases:
+Desborough Lease Extension Case Studies:

 Desborough case: